 The Overland Park Medicaid attorneys at Parman & Easterday will provide the personalized help and support you need to create a Medicaid plan to protect your assets even if you end up needing nursing home care.

 To find out more about the Medicaid planning process and how our firm can help you make your plans, join us for a free seminar.
-You can also give us a call today at (405) 843-6100 or (913) 385-9400 or contact us online to get personalized advice on the creation of your Medicaid plan.
+You can also give us a call today at (405) 843-6100 or contact us online to get personalized advice on the creation of your Medicaid plan.
 Call today.
 Don’t wait until it is too late to protect your wealth and your legacy.

 - The Pros and Cons of Long-Term Care Insurance - March 16, 2023

 - What Does HIPAA Stand For and Why Should I Care? - March 14, 2023

 - Is Charitable Giving Part of Your Estate Plan? - March 9, 2023